ddbj/www/_metabobank/metadata-e.md

 : Manufacturer, model number and dimensions.

 [Parameter Value\[Column type\]](#Column_type)<a name="Column_type"></a>
-: Type or phase of column used.
+: Type or phase of column used e.g reverse phase.

 [Parameter Value\[Guard column\]](#Guard_column)<a name="Guard_column"></a>
 : Type of guard column used.